jhu-ip/cs220-s22/assign/hw3.md

 > sqrt((*x*<sub>2</sub> - *x*<sub>1</sub>)<sup>2</sup> × (*y*<sub>2</sub> - *y*<sub>1</sub>)<sup>2</sup>)

-Note that "sqrt" indicate the square root function.
+Note that "sqrt" indicates the square root function.

 The `f` command performs a *flood fill* operation.
 The two integer values following the `f` character are the x and y coordinates of the start pixel.